Ostorlab/benchmarks/mobile/android/oxo-android-ben12/README.md

 ### Description

-This Android app demonstrates a Cleartext Communication vulnerability by loading an HTTP website in a WebView, exposing network traffic to interception.
+This Android app demonstrates a Cleartext Communication vulnerability by loading an HTTP website in a WebView (http://www.slackware.com/), exposing network traffic to interception.
 Because cleartext traffic is allowed and HTTP is used, the app is vulnerable to Man-in-the-Middle attacks that can lead to data exposure or tampering.

 ### Vulnerability Type and Category